 When stating that "BiNoM can be used to import and analyze les created with the CellDesigner software" this raises the question: Is CellDesigner's layout representation converted to SBML Layout extension?
 Since the way how CellDesigner stores its layouts is not a community standard way, it would be nice to have also support for the (official) SBML layout extension (import/export).
 In the abstract, however, the reader doesn't know if this is the case.

 In fact, BiNoM is designed to provide functions to import and export networks to the SBML level 2 format (the import is done through the “Import CellDesigner document from file” function).
 When a CellDesigner file is imported in BiNoM and then exported to the SBML level 2 format, there is a conversion from the CellDesigner layout representation to the internal BiNoM format (which is detailed in the BiNoM manual), but without using the SBML layout extension.
-We acknowledge that a more complete support of pure SBML would be very useful for BiNoM users and we have actually started to work on this function.
+We agree that supporting this extension of SBML would be very useful for BiNoM users, and we have actually started to work on this function.
 We have added detailed explanations on those points in the main text.

 Section Background: